XiaogangHe/Princeton-CEE306/README.md

 	- [pandas]: Python's data analysis tools
 	- [rpy2]: an interface between Python and R

 You can install Python and all of the above packages through the [Anaconda Python distribution](https://www.continuum.io/downloads).
 You can use Anaconda's package manager (called "conda") to easily install and update packages.

-## Let's get started!

-If you have Anaconda installed, then in your terminal window, type the following commands to install the above mentioned packages:
+For example, open your terminal window and type the following commands to install the above mentioned packages:
-- conda install R
+- `conda install R`
-- conda install pandas
+- `conda install pandas`
-- conda install rpy2
+- `conda install rpy2`

 # Resources